 At this point, they are using patient’s own fat to reconstruct their breasts as well as other areas of the body.
 There also things like tissue engineering and cellular engineering that ebb and flow.
 So much of what they do is based on their skill set; so a lot of the technology only tends to be complementary and not just a huge quantum leap kind of things.
 Many of the surgical advances come from the developing countries.
 All you really sometimes need is a good microscope and some good hands to do some pretty incredible surgical procedures and lose institutional ethic rules.
 Nevertheless, he sees the field more of a cognitive innovation versus technical.

 [50:20] Final Words of Wisdom

 If he had to do it all over again, he would definitely have chosen plastic surgery.
-He wouldn't think of doing it any other way.
-As his final pieces of advice, he recommends students to ask people who seem to like what they're doing, why they're doing what they're doing, seek out opportunities whenever you can, and do what you can to set yourself apart from your peers because that's the only way to get ahead but not in a cutthroat sense.
-But be a good person.
+He wouldn’t think of doing it any other way.
+As his final piece of advice, he recommends students to ask people who seem to like what they’re doing, why they’re doing what they’re doing, seek out opportunities whenever you can, and do what you can to set yourself apart from your peers; because that’s the only way to get ahead but not in a cutthroat sense.
+Be a good person.

 Lastly, Russell gives the same advice he got from his mentor, which is to go where you’re needed.
 Get experience, get good.
 And then the word spreads and that’s how you get busy.
 Do not give up and do not listen to discouragement.
 The people discouraging may have met roadblocks you won’t even be subjected to.
 The things that stop them are not necessarily that things that can stop you.
 They may try to beat you down repeatedly.
 Just ignore it and believe in yourself.